schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 ##### prod

 Set to `true` to fetch from the live production server.
 Defaults to `true`.
-Typically, you only want to include this option (set to `false`) for debugging purposes.
+During development you should set this to `false`, as it controls which session cluster to use.
+Remember to set to `true` or remove this flag before deploying to production.

 ##### varnish_expiration